truenas/documentation/content/SCALE/SCALECLIReference/Sharing/_index.md

 ---
 title: "Sharing"
 geekdocCollapseSection: true
-description: "This article describes how to configure and manage shared datasets in the TrueNAS CLI Shell."
+description: "This article introduces the TrueNAS CLI Shell sharing namespace, used to access child namespaces and commands including iscsi, nfs, smb, and webdav."
 weight: 40
 draft: true
 ---